 Once you’ve settled on a template and have written the contents of your will, you need to make it legal.
 In order to make a will legal, first, you need to sign it.
 Signing the will makes this a legal document.
 However, just signing it yourself does not make it a binding will.
 You need to also have two witnesses sign your will.
 Many states also require a notary.

 While it’s possible to write a will yourself, if you are at all worried about the format or legalizing your will, you can always reach out to an estate planning lawyer in King of Prussia, PA, who can help guide you through the process.

 Now you have everything you need to start writing that first will.
 By writing a will, you’ll have peace of mind knowing that your family and assets are taken care of in case something happens to you.
 Learn about Why Do People Avoid Creating a Will?

 A will is a written statement on how you want your assets to be divided amongst your loved ones after you pass away.
-If you were to die without a will in place, the state then decides what family members get without regard to what your wishes may have been.
-Either you can go through the process of establishing a secure estate plan, or you can leave it up to the courts to determine how your things will be divided.
+If you were to die without a will in place, the state then decides what family members get.
+Your wishes are disregarded.
+Set up a plan that reflects your wishes or you can leave it up to the courts.

 Once you have finished your will with the help of a King of Prussia, PA estate planning lawyer at Klenk Law, you will want to revisit and revise your estate plan periodically.
-Life event, such as the birth of a baby, marriage, divorce, or other changes that may occur, triggering the need for revisions.
+Life events bring change.
+A baby’s birth, remarriage, divorce, or other changes that may occur.
+Life changes trigger the need for revisions.
 Talk with your beneficiaries about their inheritance, so they are generally aware of what your plan.
-By talking about these things openly with your loved ones now, it can help prevent significant disputes from happening in the future.
+Talking about these things openly with your loved ones now prevents significant future disputes.